 3.5.1 Act violates principle of mutual respect

 A contractualist approach to the nonidentity problem will focus on the legitimate expectations future persons have in respect of the agents whose acts cause them both to exist and suffer.
-Such expectations can be violated—and future persons wronged—even in cases where those persons have not been harmed, or made worse off, by what the agent has done.
+Such expectations can be violated—and future persons wronged—even in cases where those persons have not been made worse off, or harmed, by what the agent has done.
 What is important is not the outcome for the person but rather the “culpable failure” on the part of the agent, including the failure to respect a future person's “value as capable of rational self-governance” by way of failing to take “risk-managing” measures (including, e.g, pre-conceptual genetic testing) on behalf of that future person (Kumar 2003, 104–114).
 An issue will be whether a measure that means that the person who will suffer can never exist at all is genuinely risk-managing in respect of that person.
-Again, however, that issue can be sidestepped to the extent this proposal is understood, given its focus on the agent's act and not how that act, in the end, affects or can be expected to affect any particular person, to reflect an impersonal rather than a person-affecting approach.
+Again, however, that issue can be sidestepped to the extent this proposal is understood, given its focus on the agent's act and not what the consequences of that act are for any particular person, to reflect an impersonal rather than a person-based approach.